ashayp22/HackMIT/README.md

 ![preview](https://github.com/ashayp22/HackMIT/blob/master/preview/buyorshort10.PNG)

-This is a project that we submitted to HackMIT 2020, a virtual hackathon hosted by MIT with over 1600 participants and 400 projects.
+This is a project that we submitted to the Education Track in HackMIT 2020, a virtual hackathon hosted by MIT with over 1600 participants and 400 projects.
 This project took under 36 hours to create. *Please scroll down to check out our inspiration, solution, preview, and more!*

 ## Problem